Temporomandibular Joint Syndrome (TMJ) (cont.)

 - Eating soft foods and avoiding chewing gum

 - Massage or gentle self-stretching of the jaw and neck muscles (a doctor or physical therapist can recommend appropriate stretches)

 - Relaxation techniques and stress reduction

 When home remedies are not effective, medical treatment options may be necessary.
-These include:
+These include the following:

 - Dental splint (occlusal splint or stabilization splint or bite guard), which is a dental appliance placed in the mouth that keeps the teeth in alignment and prevents tooth grinding.
 This resembles a mouth guard and is usually prescribed and fitted by a jaw specialist.

 - Botox may be used to relax the muscles of the jaw.
 However, this is not currently an FDA-approved treatment for TMJ syndrome.

 - In severe cases, surgery on the jaw or dental surgery may be necessary.

 - Prescription-strength pain medicines, muscle relaxers, anti-inflammatory medications, or steroids may be necessary.

 WebMD Oral Health